 It’s actually rather simple!
 In short, a credit card functions as a revolving line of unsecured credit.

 Here, a ‘revolving line’ refers to the fact that you can use the card on a continuous basis.
-In addition, ‘unsecured credit’ refers to the fact that the cardholder does not have to nominate an asset as collateral against the borrowed funds.
+In addition, ‘unsecured credit’ refers to the fact that the cardholder does not have to nominate an asset as collateral against the borrowed funds like they would with a secured loan.

 Furthermore, your credit limit refers to the maximum amount you can spend using your card.
 Specifically, this limit is allocated by the credit card provider based on your capacity to make regular repayments.